vincentsels/ecorendum/INFO.md

 - The broad ecological impact, in the framework of the (remaining) [9 planetary boundaries](https://www.stockholmresilience.org/research/planetary-boundaries.html), scientific thresholds for Earth-system processes, beyond which humanity risks destabilizing the planet's capacity to support life;
 - The broad socio-economical impact, in the framework of the [Sustainable Development Goals](https://www.undp.org/sustainable-development-goals) (SDGs), 17 global goals set by the UN to achieve a sustainable, equitable, and prosperous world by 2030.

+### Used data

+The data used for this demowebsite, both targets and measures, is largely made up, yet semi-realistic.
+Although the website seems to allow to switch context to the other Belgian regions, Brussels and Wallonia, this currently does not change any of the data.
+Hence, all data is currently targeting Flanders.

+- The **legal 55% CO2-equivalent reduction target**, and its resulting 34 Mt absolute value, was calculated by VEKA and should be correct.
+- The **European CO2-equivalent reduction target** is based on the EU ESR target of 47% for Belgium.
+The federal government, Brussels and Wallonia all recognize this 47%.
+Flanders currently only targets 42%, leaving a large gap nationally.
+As long as the different regions haven't come to an agreement of how to divide the efforts, this tool assumes Flanders should also achieve a 47% reduction.
+As an absolute value, this translates into roughly 27 Mt of CO2-equivalent reductions.
+Note that in the European context, this only includees the ESR-sectors (road transport, buildings, agriculture, small industry, waste management), no ETS-sectors (electricity and heat generation, large industry, aviation and maritime transport).
+- The **energy efficiency target** is currently a very rough estimate of 10.000 GWh additional savings per year.
+- The **renewable energy target** is currently a very rough estimate of 5.000 GWh additional renewable energy per year.
+- All **measurement cost estimates** are largely made-up, intuitive guesses, where possible loosely based on similar measures in other countries.
+The tool supports both
+- The **ecological and SDG impact** are also largely made-up, intuitive guesses.